steelsojka/mindi/README.md

 // Annotate the class (optional decorators) Injector.annotate(MyService, 'myOtherService');
+// or
+MyService.$inject = ['myOtherService'];

-// Register with the injector
+// Register with the injector (key, value) injector.factory('myOtherService', myOtherServiceFactory);
-injector.factory('myOtherService', myOtherServiceFactory);
-injector.singleton(MyService);
+// If a key is not provided the first parameter will act as the key (value, value) injector.singleton(MyService);

 const myService = injector.get(MyService);